- You will be placed using "multiple measures" consisting of high school GPA, courses, and grades reported on your CCCApply admission application.

 For math, depending on your placement, you will start in one of three ways: (a) directly in a transfer-level math course; (b) directly in a transfer level math course paired with one supporting course; or (c) one semester of an accelerated math course followed by one semester of transfer level math, either as a stand-alone course or paired with one supporting course.

 The ESL placement process remains the same for now.
-If you want to take credit ESL classes, you must complete the ESL assessment, which consists of ACCUPLACER Language Use, Reading Skills, and Sentence Meaning.
+If you want to take credit ESL classes, you must complete the ESL placement exam, which consists of ACCUPLACER Language Use, Reading Skills, and Sentence Meaning.